Horizont Computergrafik

 Development & Launch

-For the longest time, Luca developed Rogue Voltage entirely by himself.
+For the longest time, Luca developed Rogue Voltage all by himself.
 As the Early Access launch approached, he brought on additional team members to avoid burnout.
-The game launched in Steam Early Access in May 2024.
+Now, after 24 months in Early Access, he is back to working on the game alone.
+Rogue Voltage launched in Steam Early Access in May 2024.

 Since the inception, the game's community has become an active part of development, with players regularly discovering “broken” combinations and proposing new module ideas.
 The game has maintained a 94% positive rating on Steam.